The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 27

 The iShares S&P Mid-Cap 400 Growth ETF dividend reflects the fund's focus on mid-sized American companies selected for their growth characteristics.
-IJK currently yields 0.53%, paying $0.6092 per share on a trailing annual basis in quarterly installments, with the next ex-dividend date on June 15, 2026.
+IJK currently yields 0.54%, paying $0.6092 per share over the trailing twelve months in quarterly installments, with the next ex-dividend date on June 15, 2026.
 The last quarterly payment was $0.1338 per share.
-With a beta of 1.08, this fund tracks slightly above the broader market's volatility, making it a better fit for growth-oriented investors than those seeking meaningful income.
+At a beta of 1.04, IJK tracks closely with broader market swings, making it a growth-oriented holding rather than a primary income source.

-iShares S&P Mid-Cap 400 Growth ETF pays out dividends as a pass-through of underlying holdings, making a traditional payout ratio not applicable (fund/ETF).
-The dividend amount IJK distributes depends entirely on what its mid-cap growth holdings generate, not on a fixed earnings commitment. iShares S&P Mid-Cap 400 Growth ETF dividend safety is therefore tied to the income produced by the underlying index constituents, which can shift materially year to year as the portfolio composition changes.
+iShares S&P Mid-Cap 400 Growth ETF pays out dividends as a pass-through of underlying portfolio income, with a payout ratio classified as not applicable (fund/ETF).
+The iShares S&P Mid-Cap 400 Growth ETF dividend safety rests on the income generated by its mid-cap growth holdings, which by design prioritize capital appreciation over yield.
+Because the fund's distributions depend on what its underlying companies pay out, dividend amounts can shift materially from year to year, as the historical record shows.

 iShares S&P Mid-Cap 400 Growth ETF dividend history shows a CAGR of -0.6% per year from 2007 to 2025.
 Per-share payments moved from $0.7153 at the start of the window to $0.6411 by 2025 (2026 is a partial year and excluded from this calculation).
-The largest single-year jump in the window was 73.1% in 2012, but the overall trend is negative, and the data includes at least one year-over-year decline exceeding 5%.
+The largest annual increase in the window was 73.1% in 2012, but the data also contains at least one year-over-year decline exceeding 5%, and the overall trend across 18 years is slightly negative.

 | Period | CAGR | From | To |